 WASHINGTON, D.C. —-

-Then you would start the first sentence of your press release immediately after the three dashes.
+After the location information, start the first sentence of your press release immediately after the three dashes.

 Your first paragraph should be a synopsis of your entire press release.

-If someone only reads the the headline and the first paragraph, they should be able to get the essence of your press release.
+If someone only reads the headline and the first paragraph, they should be able to get the essence of your press release.

 All of the paragraphs should line up on the left margin and not a single one of them should be indented.